 Keeping your child hydrated is essential to flush out germs, so push such drinks as water, fruit juices, herbal teas and broth.
-Jell-O is another option as are cooling, soothing ice pops.
-Milk is okay, too; that it thickens mucus is a debunked old wives' tale.
+Jell-O is another option, as are cooling, soothing ice pops.
+Milk is OK, too; that it thickens mucus is a debunked old wives' tale.

 Made for small noses, Breathe Right for Kids works by lifting up the sides of the nose and offers fuss-free, stuffy nose relief.
 They're especially good for getting through the night and perfect, too, for kids who hate nose sprays.

-Onion's pungent cousin contains allicin, a compound which has been known to have anti-bacterial properties.
+Onion's pungent cousin contains allicin, a compound which has been known to have antibacterial properties.
 The only problem you might face is getting your kids to eat it.
-Try mincing the garlic very finely and additing it to a light pasta sauce at dinner time to avoid its detection.
+Try mincing the garlic very finely and adding it to a light pasta sauce at dinnertime to avoid its detection.

 * This article is for general informational purposes only.
 It is not intended nor implied to be providing medical advice and is not a substitute for such advice.
 The reader should always consult a health care provider concerning any medical condition or treatment plan.
 Neither Care.com nor the author assumes any responsibility or liability with respect to use of any information contained herein.